izikeros/blog/content/posts/notes/python_convert_docstring_styles.md

 ---
-category: note
+Category: note
-date: '2021-09-29'
-modified: '2021-09-29'
+Date: '2021-09-29'
+Modified: '2023-07-12'
-slug: python-convert-docstring-styles
+Slug: python-convert-docstring-styles
-status: published
+Status: published
+Summary: Description of tools for converting docstring style in python code
+Tags: convert, docstring, python, style
+Title: Python - Convert Docstring Styles
 suggested_tags: convert, docstring, python, style
-summary: Description of tools for converting docstring style in python code
-tags: convert, docstring, python, style
-title: Python - convert docstring styles
 ---

 When refactoring the project one might want to change docstring style e.g. from numpy-style to google-style.
 At this point tool like Pyment comes in handy.